Adriana Diaz (journalist): Early life

 She competed for the title of Miss USA in Baltimore, Maryland on April 21, 2006.
 The pageant was won by Miss Kentucky, Tara Conner.
 Diaz attended Stuyvesant High School in NYC.
 She has a BA degree from Princeton University, majoring in public and international affairs, and a master's degree in Public Affairs and Public Administration from Columbia University.
 Before getting her masters, she worked at Goldman Sachs.

 Career

 Diaz worked for Channel One News, a youth-oriented news program.
 She also was a financial analyst at Goldman Sachs.

 From 2016 to 2017, Diaz, who speaks Mandarin, was the Beijing-based Asia correspondent for CBS News.
 She returned to the United States and became a CBS News national correspondent based in Chicago, occasionally filling in on WBBM-TV on a freelance basis, and has worked as a digital journalist for CBSN.
 She also served as the anchor of the Saturday edition of CBS Weekend News until 2024.

-Since September 30, 2024, Diaz serves as co-anchor of CBS Mornings Plus, a third hour of that show which mainly streams and airs on some CBS stations.
+From September 30, 2024 until October 2025, Diaz served as co-anchor of CBS Mornings Plus, a third hour of that show which mainly aired on the network's streaming channels and aired on some CBS stations.
+The program was cancelled due to cuts caused by the merger that created Paramount Skydance.

+In January 2026, Diaz began serving as the co-host of CBS Saturday Morning and co-anchor of CBS News 24/7 Mornings of along with Kelly O'Grady, joining Vladimir Duthiers for the latter.